Structuring the argument of a theoretical paper in the social sciences

 - Browse general literature on academic writing, e.g. good essay writing. and ten simple rules.

-- Read my guidelines for structuring an argument (pdf, ppt, doc) and using examples.
+- Optional: browse through my additional guidelines for structuring an argument (pdf, ppt, doc) and using examples.

-- Write a first draft of your abstract using the above guideline (see again this doc).
+- Write a first draft of your abstract using the introductory text (argument.doc).
+(You can also do this later.)

 - Create a tabular argument (form) and discuss or present it in class.
 If you are writing a BA-Arbeit or MA-Seminararbeit, include this filled-in table as an appendix and make sure the main text corresponds to the appendix.